 What do fleas look like?

 Fleas are tiny, dark reddish-brown insects.
 They are flat, have 6 legs and antennae.
 They have long legs and lay white, oval-shaped eggs so tiny, it can be difficult to see them without a magnifying glass.
-The easiest way to identify a flea infestation is when you see those tiny, black looking bugs hoping near your feet or off the fur of your pet.
+The easiest way to identify a flea infestation is when you see those tiny, black looking bugs hopping near your feet or off the fur of your pet.

 Flea habits and behaviors

 During their 100 day life span, a female flea can produce 400-500 offspring.
 They feed off of blood and once they have found a host, such as a human or an animal, they stay there at all times.
 Because they have no wings, they jump from place to place to find a food source.
 They not only infest human homes, they also infest homes of wild animals.
 Fleas also often found on clothing or blankets.
-If you begin to see fleas in your home, it is possible that you already have a full blown flea infestation.
+If you begin to see fleas in your home, it is possible that you already have a full-blown flea infestation.

 Are fleas dangerous?

-Fleas are not only the most common transmitter of the bubonic plague, but they are also known to transmit other bacterial diseases.
+Fleas in South Carolina are not only the most common transmitter of the bubonic plague, but they are also known to transmit other bacterial diseases.
 They can also transfer tapeworms and cause pets to become anemic.
 If that wasn’t enough, their saliva can cause an allergic skin reaction in pets and people, and when they bite, they leave behind itchy, red bumps.